nbfigueroa/SVMGrad/README.md

 bla bla bla

-Note: This code is derived on the [ASVM library](https://github.com/epfl-lasa/A-SVM) provided by Dr. Ashwini Shukla.
+Note: Part of this code was derived from the [ASVM library](https://github.com/epfl-lasa/A-SVM) implemented by Dr. Ashwini Shukla.